 The course addresses the importance of different types of fire doors and their installation, and an appreciation of the importance of components including door closers, hinges and door hardware.

 The course features practical examples of fire door inspections to help reinforce the key learning points.

-The training day concludes with a short examination.
+The training day concludes with a multiple choice examination.

 - The functions of fire doors

 - Fire safety duties of owners and occupiers